-Grab the Free Math Intervention Digital Guide NOW!
+Grab the Free Math Intervention Digital Guide

-The websites shared below have great printable and digital resources for Tier 1, Tier 2, and Tier 3 interventions.
-You'll find many of them focus on key numeracy skills, since these are critical to math success.
+The math intervention websites shared below have great printable and digital resources for Tier 1, Tier 2, and Tier 3 interventions.
+You’ll find many of them focus on key numeracy skills, since these are critical to math success.

 1. Delta Math